Test suites overview

 Many organizations set up one suite per test framework, for example one suite for RSpec, and another suite for Jest.
 Others use a common standard, such as JUnit XML, to combine tests from multiple frameworks to set up custom backend and frontend suites.

-Each suite inside Test Analytics has a unique API token that you can use to route test information to the correct suite.
+Each suite inside Test Engine has a unique API token that you can use to route test information to the correct suite.
 Pipelines and test suites do not need to have a one-to-one relationship.

 To delete a suite, or regenerate its API token, go to suite settings.